dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Code Generation/Linking/Object Modules and Linking.md

 #### Takeaways

-The linker is not concerned with handing local variables and other symbols that are not visible outside individual object modules.
+The linker is not concerned with handing local variables and other symbols that are not visible outside individual object modules (static).

 A module's **symbol table** provides information about the externally visible symbols defined in that module and the external symbols referenced by the module.
 - These definitions and references must be matched, this process is called **symbol resolution**